mlcommons-science/benchmark/README.md

 ## Attributes

-This is the list of current attriutes
+This is the list of attributes that currently appear in the script outputs:

 * date: date first found